A decade of discovery: Voss fellowships turn curiosity into climate and sustainability solutions

 Celebrating a milestone: The 2025 Voss Symposium

-On Friday, September 19 the IBES community gathered at Andrews House to celebrate a remarkable milestone—a decade of the Voss programs’ impact.
-Dozens of Voss alumni and friends came together to honor Peter and Pamela Voss for their decade of steadfast support that has launched careers, advanced knowledge, and strengthened communities.
+On Friday, September 19 the IBES community gathered at Andrews House to celebrate a remarkable milestone—a decade of impact made possible by the Voss fellowship programs.
+Dozens of alumni and friends came together to recognize professional accomplishments that stemmed directly from the Voss fellowships and to honor Peter and Pamela Voss for their steadfast support that has launched careers, advanced knowledge, and strengthened communities.

 The day was infused with energy and connection.
 Alumni presented compelling research that spanned continents and disciplines, from climate adaptation strategies in coastal Indonesia to biodiversity conservation in New England forests.